amkarn258/Hospital-Form/README.md

 # Hospital-Form

+To run, Download the repository from the master branch.

-To run, run the following from inside the main directory- node index.js
+Run the following from inside the main directory- node index.js